One of our most surprising discoveries about Las Vegas was the thriving local culinary scene beyond the famous Las Vegas Strip.

 Known nationwide for the comprehensive collection of celebrity chefs and world-class restaurants, Las Vegas is a culinary powerhouse.

-During our three month stay in Vegas, while housesitting, we focused on discovering the best off Strip restaurants in Las Vegas.
+During our three month stay in Vegas, while housesitting, we focused on discovering the best local Las Vegas restaurants off the Strip.
 Our goal was to find the local, unique and affordable places to eat off the Strip.

 Located in the less traveled part of the city, these Las Vegas restaurants off the strip are easily accessible via Uber or Lyft.

-If you are looking to experience Las Vegas restaurants off the strip and immerse yourself in the local food scene, this is your perfect Las Vegas food guide.
+If you are looking to experience Las Vegas restaurants off the strip and immerse yourself in the local food scene, this is your perfect guide.